May 12, 2026

 Compliance with ISO 9001:2026 is based on fundamentals that quality teams are already familiar with: context analysis, risk management, living documentation, customer satisfaction, and internal audits.
 Avanteam Quality Manager is specifically designed to centralize and streamline these processes, with the new 2026 requirements natively integrated.

-• Advanced risk management — a structured register that distinguishes between risks and opportunities, including resilience levels and business continuity plans.
+• Advanced risk management: a structured registry that distinguishes between risks and opportunities, including resilience levels and business continuity plans.

-• Integration of digital tools — qualification and monitoring of software used in quality processes, including management of associated IT risks.
+• Integration of digital tools for the qualification and monitoring of software used in quality processes, including management of associated IT risks.

-• Augmented Executive Dashboard — a real-time dashboard that integrates quality KPIs, CSR metrics, customer satisfaction, and supplier performance.
+• Augmented executive dashboard featuring real-time metrics that integrate quality KPIs, CSR indicators, customer satisfaction, and supplier performance.

-• Managed internal audit — planning, conducting, and monitoring internal audits with full traceability and integrated CAPA action plans.
+• Internal Audit: Overseeing the planning, execution, and follow-up of internal audits with full traceability and integrated CAPA action plans.

 Use case: Certified service organization